CUBRID/cubrid-manual/en/sql/jsp.rst

 To limit the return value of Java stored function/procedure and precision type on IN/OUT, CUBRID processes as follows:

-Checks the sql_type of the Java stored function/procedure.
+*   Checks the sql_type of the Java stored function/procedure.

-Passes the value returned by Java to the database with only the type converted if necessary, ignoring the number of digits defined during creating the Java stored function/procedure.
-In principle, the user manipulates the passed data directly in the database.
+*   Passes the value returned by Java to the database with only the type converted if necessary, ignoring the number of digits defined during creating the Java stored function/procedure.
+In principle, the user manipulates directly the data which is passed to the database.

 Take a look at the following **typestring** () Java stored function.